 The first part of the testing is a basic knowledge test about commercial vehicles and their operating systems.
-You must pass it with an 80% or better rate.
 For other variations on the CDL, you will need to take and pass additional tests in order to receive what are known as "endorsements."
 You must have separate endorsements to drive the following:

 - Tank trucks for bulk liquid

 - School buses

 Also, if the vehicle you drive will be equipped with air brakes, you will be required to take and pass a separate test about air brakes.

 How about if I plan to drive a recreational vehicle or tow a camping travel trailer behind my pickup truck?

 No, if the combined weight is lower than the weights referenced in the first question on this page, you do not need a CDL.

 What is the background investigation about?
 I heard that anyone driving a commercial vehicle must get one now.
 What's up?